ianlintner-wf/acquia-migrate/README.md

 # acquia-migrate
 Scripts to migrate one acquia cloud enviornment to another.
 Scripts allow for a repeatable transfer of database & files that may be required multiple times during a site migration for testing and then just prior to the final DNS updates to minimize down time or site content freeze.

+**This is under current development**

+**Note you must have ssh key access to use these scripts.
+It is reccommended that you use ssh key forwarding ssh -A**

 ## Example Workflow
 - Run site-import on new dev enviornment
 - Add additional remote to existing repo (on your computer/laptop)